 Mole Fraction Calculator

 ChemistryCalculate the mole fraction of each component in a mixture of two or three substances.
-Enter moles for each component and get the dimensionless mole fraction instantly.
+Enter moles for each to get the dimensionless fraction.

 Mole Fraction of A (χA)